 - d.
-Move the Frame Rate slider to the desired value.
-The choice of frame rates depends on the combination of the selected resolutions for the selected streams.
+Move the Frame Rate slider to a value between 1-30 for NTSC or 1-25 for PAL systems.
 The maximum frame is displayed by default.
 The higher the FPS, the smoother the motion in the video. - e.
-Do one of the following: - If you selected MJPEG, continue with step 4. - If you selected H.264, Rate Control is displayed.
-It is pre-configured and cannot be changed.
-Configure the following settings: - Set the Max Bit Rate to a value between 64 to 10000.
-The default settings are 3795 kbps for Stream1, 1382 kbps for Stream2, and 750 kbps for Stream3.
+The Rate Control is pre-configured and cannot be changed.

+The Rate Control setting is displayed only when H.264 is selected.

+f.
+Set the Max Bit Rate to a value between 64 to 20000.
+The default settings are 3110 kbps for 1080p, 1382 kbps for 720p, and 750 kbps for D1.
 The higher the bit rate, the better the image quality.
 Set the maximum bit rate high enough to allow for a high instantaneous bit for more complex video.
-A higher bit rate consumes more storage space. - Set the Encoding Priority.
+A higher bit rate consumes more storage space.

+The Max Bit Rate setting is displayed only when H.264 is selected.

+g.
+Set the Encoding Priority.
 This function enables the user to adjust the quality of the picture along a single axis.
 The slider ranges from 1 (low bit rate) to 10 (high picture quality).
 The default setting is 7.